Make the most of the marketing trend that everyone has been talking about this year. Here’s how you can use micro-influencers to boost your sales.

 Your micro influencer plan is in place, now it’s time to track your results and see how it’s been performing for you.

 By setting up unique tracking links or discount codes for your micro influencers, you can directly track the amount of traffic and sales that your micro influencer is bringing in.
-So, you can directly see the impact and ROI of your marketing.
+So, you can directly see the impact and ROI of your marketing plan.

 It’s important to give your campaigns time to increase your conversions.
 Like most other marketing, you can’t expect instantaneous results.